antonkomarev/talks/engineering/php/laravel-love/PITCHME.md

 #### 8. Order Reactables by reaction weight

 When you want to sort content reactions by difference between Likes and Dislikes.
-For example each Reaction of type Like weight equals to +1 when Dislike weight equals to -1.
-Then 3 likes and 5 dislikes will produce reaction total weight equals to -2.

 ```php
 $comments = Comment::query()
     ->orderByReactionsWeight('DESC');
 ```

+When Like weight equals to +1 and Dislike weight equals to -1, then 3 likes and 5 dislikes will produce reactions weight equals to -2.

 ---